TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/availability-end-to-end-transaction-details-incorrect.md

 **I used to see data, but don't anymore**<br>
 * Check that a deployment has not modified or removed Application Insights configuration or dependencies
-* If you have configured your application to send data through Status Monitor and web published, ensure you don't select the "delete existing files" option during publish
+* If you configured your application to send data through Status Monitor and web published, ensure you don't select the **delete existing files** option during publish

 **I see data in my pre-production/development environment, but not in production**<br>
-* Check that you have configured your firewall to allow traffic through the ports required for Application Insights to send data
+* Check that you've configured your firewall to allow traffic through the ports required for Application Insights to send data
 * If your instrumentation key is set programmatically or through a configuration file, validate that these values are correct

-If none of these steps resolve your issue, there are more detailed checklists to follow below depending on which SDK or method of application instrumentation you are using.
+If none of these steps resolve your issue, see additional checklists in the next section for the SDK or method of application instrumentation you use.

 ## **Recommended Documents**